-Subscription forms can be obtained at the office of Triodos Bank in Brussels and are available on the local website www.triodos.be.
-Subscriptions should be sent to the office of the Bank in Brussels.
+In order to subscribe for Depository Receipts a subscriber needs a securities account with Triodos Bank in Brussels.
+Account opening forms can be obtained at the office of Triodos Bank in Brussels and are available on the local website www.triodos.be.

-A subscription requires that a subscription form will be completed and sent, with simultaneous transfer of the total price to bank account number 523-0800799-42 of Triodos Bank, Brussels, with the reference "Depository Receipts Subscription".
-The total price is equal to the number of Depository Receipts times the Issue Price, increased with the costs.
+Once a subscriber has a securities account it is sufficient to transfer the subscription monies (total price) to his account with the reference "111/1111/11170".
+The "total price" is equal to the number of Depository Receipts times the Issue Price, increased with the costs.